SubochevaValeriya/CV/README.md

 ## [HTTP Service, which provides API for working with user balances](https://github.com/SubochevaValeriya/Microservice-Balance)

-🚩 Postgres (CRUD, file migrations)
+🚩 Postgres (CRUD, file migrations, SQL queries)

 🚩 REST API principles (dependency injections and so on)